anas-ambri/anas-ambri.github.io/_posts/2021-04-01-run-owasp-dependencycheck-github-action.md

 }
 ```

-This way, every time you run the command `./gradlew check` (or `./gradlew dependencyCheckAnalyze` for that matter), the build pipeline will automatically check NIST's CVEs database for any vulnerabilities against the dependencies of your project, and fail the local build if a CVE is found with a CVSS score higher than or equal to 2.
+This way, every time you run the command `./gradlew check` (or `./gradlew dependencyCheckAnalyze` for that matter), the build pipeline automatically checks NIST's CVEs database for any vulnerabilities against the dependencies of your project, and fails the local build if a CVE is found with a CVSS score higher than or equal to 2.

 It turns out, however, that not everyone on your development team is as diligent as you are.
 Yes, you could add a git hook to your repository to force the `check` task to execute on each PR.
 But that can easily be skipped by passing `--no-verify` to the `git push` command.